RyonMcAuley/rust-shell/README.md

 # rust-shell
-A basic shell written in Rust
+A basic shell written in Rust to familiarize with language.